-For developing countries we have composed iMIS Food Global, an online and offline available robust variant. iMIS Food Global increases the local level of knowledge in developing countries regarding Management Science, Food Technology and Food Safety.
+For emerging countries we have composed iMIS Food Global, an online and offline available robust variant. iMIS Food Global increases the local level of knowledge in developing countries regarding Management Science, Food Technology and Food Safety.

 Food companies in developing and emerging countries can directly contact us for Food Safety Compliance.
 We can support to find the right NGOs and Universities to partner with or we can just start the compliance journey together.

 Global support projects can be set up by NGOs and Universities. iMIS Food Global can be used as a real-time network with Food Safety Experts, Institutes and students, sharing their knowledge and expertise.
 This network connects directly with the factory.
 Food Safety issues can be prevented if the monitoring shows that things need to be instantly validated or improved.

-iMIS Food Global can be used by Multinationals to increase local production in developing countries, so that the local Food Value Chain and local prosperity are improved.
+iMIS Food Global can be used by Multinationals to increase local production in emerging countries, so that the local Food Value Chain and local prosperity are improved.
 In addition, ethical issues can be monitored and CO2 is reduced by less waste and transport of goods.
 This data can eventually be made available to the consumer, leading to trust and intimacy.

 The Global Food Supply Chain benefits from Food Safety, traceability, transparency and integrity.
 Food companies can be monitored in real-time worldwide with iMIS Food Global.

-Do you want to boost Food Safety and local prosperity in developing countries?
-Join the Partnership Program!
+Do you want to boost Food Safety and local prosperity in emerging countries?
+Join the Food Security Partnership Program!
 An online intake can be scheduled via the contact form to participate!

-In 2020, QAssurance developed iMIS Food Global to enable Food companies in developing countries to meet Food Safety Compliance standards.
+In 2020, QAssurance developed iMIS Food Global to enable Food companies in emerging countries to meet Food Safety Compliance standards.

-In collaboration with Hollandia Fair Foods , a crisps factory in Rwanda has been fully equipped for FSSC22000, http://winnazworld.com/about-us/.
+In collaboration with Hollandia Fair Foods , a crisps factory in Rwanda (Winnaz) has been fully equipped for FSSC22000.
 This project is a great first step for QAssurance to address the following questions and actions: